fayssal-az/tenisu/README.md

 ## Overview

-This project is a tennis application that includes multiple components such as an API, a console application, and a database.
+This project is a tennis API.
 The project is structured into several directories, each serving a specific purpose.

 ## Prerequisites